 Two Stage Liquid Ring Vacuum Pump

-To produce vacuum in a two-stage liquid ring vacuum pimp, a multi-blade impeller on a shaft is positioned eccentrically in a cylindrical housing that is partially filled with sealing liquid
+To produce vacuum in a two-stage liquid ring vacuum pump, a multi-blade impeller on a shaft is positioned eccentrically in a cylindrical housing that is partially filled with sealing liquid

 As the shaft turns, a liquid ring is created by the centrifugal force generated by the rotating impeller.
 This force holds the liquid ring against the inner wall of the pumping chamber.
 Since the impeller is located eccentric to the pumping chamber, the depth of entry of the blades into the liquid ring decreases and increases as the impeller rotates.
 This creates increasing cell volume on the inlet port side, creating vacuum.